meinou/calendar/calendar-front-end/README.md

 To remove event click at the cross next to event in the list

-(upcoming) To see event details and modify event click at the time of the event
+To see event details and modify event click at the time of the event